justingrant/draft-ietf-sedate-datetime-extended/draft-ietf-sedate-datetime-extended.md

 handicapped by the fact that {{ISO8601}} does not actually allow `-00:00`.

-Implementations that needed to express the semantics of `-00:00` therefore tended to use `Z` as a "neutral" offset instead.
+Implementations that needed to express the semantics of `-00:00` therefore tended to use `Z` instead.

-This specification updates RFC3339, aligning it with the actual practice of interpreting the local offset `Z`: this is no longer understood to "imply that UTC is the preferred reference point for the specified time".
+This specification updates RFC3339, aligning it with the actual practice of interpreting the offset `Z` to mean the same as`-00:00`:
+"the time in UTC is known, but the offset to local time is unknown".

 Note that the semantics of the local offset `+00:00` is not updated;
 this retains the implication that UTC is the preferred reference point